richardanaya/externref_polyfill/README.md

 Remember it's important to delete your ExternRefs when you are done with them.
 Otherwise they will leak memory.

-A Rust library exists `extern_polyfill` that can help you drop the ExternRefs when they go out of scope.
+A Rust library exists `externref_polyfill` that can help you drop the ExternRefs when they go out of scope.

 ```rust
 use externref_polyfill::ExternRef;